Villaz, Switzerland

-Villaz (Vela /frp/) is a municipality in the district of Glâne in the canton of Fribourg in Switzerland.
+Villaz (Vela or Velâ /frp/) is a municipality in the district of Glâne in the canton of Fribourg in Switzerland.
 On 1 January 2020 the former municipalities of Villaz-Saint-Pierre and La Folliaz merged to form the new municipality of Villaz.

 History

 Villaz

 Villaz-Saint-Pierre is first mentioned in 1177 as Villa.

 Villarimboud

 Villarimboud is first mentioned in 1142 as Vilarrimolth.

 Lussy

 Lussy is first mentioned in the 12th century as Lussiei.